transloadit/uppy.io/docs/companion.md

 [connect-redis](https://github.com/tj/connect-redis).
 Defaults to `sess:`.
 Sessions are used for storing authentication state and for allowing thumbnails to be loaded by the browser via Companion.
-You might want to change this because if you run a redis with many different apps in the same redis server, it's hard to know where `sess:` comes from and it might collide with other apps. **Note:** in the future, we plan and changing the default to `companion:` and possibly remove this option.
+You might want to change this because if you run a redis with many different apps in the same redis server, it’s hard to know where `sess:` comes from and it might collide with other apps. **Note:** in the future, we plan and changing the default to `companion:` and possibly remove this option.
 This is a standalone-only option.
 See also